 I haven’t seen any snakes (phew) although some areas have been designed to recreate the ideal habitat for the Black Rat Snake, Canada’s largest snake species.
 I’ve been “lucky” to come across a Black Rat Snake in Murphys Point Provincial Park two years ago, so I didn’t really feel the need to see another one while I was at the Perth Wildlife Preserve.

 About halfway along the trail, there is an observation platform overlooking Tay Marsh and Tay River.
 There used to be a lock there that was part of the Tay Canal that linked the city of Perth to the Rideau Canal.
-I’ve wrote on this canal before when I did a short hike to Beveridges Locks a few years ago.
+I’ve wrote on this canal before when I did a short hike at Beveridges Locks a few years ago.
 The Tay Canal was never an economic success, but today it is quite popular with boaters.

 My hike finally ended at a place called Butterfly Garden, a pretty field of wildflowers and ponds where I saw, of course, several butterflies.
-If it hadn’t been so hot, I would have sat down at one of the picnic tables there to take in this perfectly bucolic landscape.
+If it hadn’t been so warm, I would have sat down at one of the picnic tables there to take in this perfectly bucolic landscape.

 In fact, that’s what I liked most about this short hike: the variety of landscapes.
 The trail itself varies widely, ranging from a grassy track to a narrow rocky path.
 There were also many interpretive signs on wildlife and habitat creation, as well as on the history of the Tay Canal and the wildlife reserve.